Religion & Thought

 • Deuteronomy

 They contain narrative, law, covenant, genealogy, ritual instruction, wilderness memory, and the foundational relationship between God and Israel.
-That is one reason the Torah is not just "a law book."
+That is one reason the Torah is more than "a law book."
 It also tells the story that makes the law intelligible.

-The word Torah means instruction, not only scripture
+The word Torah means instruction, more than scripture

 This is where the broader meaning becomes important.